adrienabbey/REALLY-kinda-BAD-IDLE-GAME-Just-Kidding-The-Prequel-II/MVP.md

 # Minimal Viable Product
 Work in progress.
 Based on whiteboard notes, Jan.
 16, 2024

+## UI
+- Multi-window UI.
+Bring it back into style.
+- Permanent disclaimer window, always on top, disable minimize/close.
+	- People should know what they've gotten themselves into, and the risks involved.

 ## Combat
 - Dice roll for hit
 - Back and forth
 - Gear adds bonus for Combat
 - If `HP=0`, you have to rest.
 - Return button
+- Group combat.
+	- New window for *each* enemy being fought.
+Fighting 5 enemies means 5 seperate windows.
+	- Rare encounters with *lots* of enemies.
+Really push modern hardware to the limits!

 ## Gear
 - Weapon